Xi Jinping signs new military mobilization order for 2022 and calls for "a better combination of training and combat operations" - ExBulletin

 Chinese President Xi Jinping on Tuesday signed a new military mobilization order, which will govern the upcoming training sessions of the Republic’s Armed Forces.
 In view of the current international scenario, the president called, among other measures, to redouble efforts to combine soldier training more effectively with combat missions, states the first directive of the Central Military Commission (CMC) of China.

-“The Armies must carefully follow the evolution of technology, its rivals and the art of warfare, redouble its efforts to better combine training with combat operations, and strengthen systematic training and use of technologies for develop an elite force capable of fighting and winning wars“says the order cited by the Xinhua News Agency.
+“The Armies must carefully follow the evolution of technology, its rivals and the art of warfare, redouble their efforts to better combine training and combat operations, and strengthen systematic training and the use of technology. for develop an elite force capable of fighting and winning wars“says the order cited by the Xinhua News Agency.

-“All officers and soldiers must maintain the spirit of fear of neither death nor suffering, and conduct training in an energetic, well-organized and safe manner to enhance their command and combat capabilities and promote excellent conduct. ” , indicates the directive.
+“All officers and soldiers must maintain the spirit of fear of neither death nor suffering, and conduct training in a vigorous, well-organized and safe manner to strengthen their command and combat capabilities and promote excellent conduct.”, indicates the directive.

-“Whether it is the South China Sea, the Taiwan Strait, Hong Kong or the Uyghur Autonomous Regions of Xinjiang and Tibet, as long as it is the territory of China, or in case of any matter related to their development interests, China will firmly Protect them.
-Our strategic goal of strengthening the army will not change, ”Chinese military expert Song Zhongping told the Global Times on Tuesday.
+“Whether it is the South China Sea, the Taiwan Strait, Hong Kong or the Uyghur Autonomous Regions of Xinjiang and Tibet, as long as it is the territory of China, or in case of any matter related to their development interests, China will be firmly Our strategic goal of strengthening the military will not change, ”Chinese military expert Song Zhongping told the Global Times on Tuesday.

 Sources